kdmayer/3D-PV-Locator/README.md

 ## OpenNRW Platform:

-- OpenNRW provides exhaustive aerial imagery for the German state of North Rhine-Westphalia (NRW)
+For the German state of North Rhine-Westphalia (NRW), OpenNRW provides:

-- Aerial imagery is characterized by a spatial resolution of 10cm/pixel
+- Aerial imagery at the spatial resolution of 10cm/pixel
+- Extensive 3D building data in CityGML format

 ## License: